nhoening/StoSim/doc/tut/remote.rst

           (or you want to keep a CPU free on your own or your colleagues computer).
           If all your servers have the same amount of CPUs, better leave it all at ``1``.

-.. note:: When running remote experiments, make sure that the servers are known
+.. note:: When running remote simulations, make sure that the servers are known
           in your .ssh/known_hosts file.
 I always connect to the servers once per manual ssh login, where ssh asks me if I want to add that server to that file.